darrenleeweber/aws-ops/README.md

 information for all the systems.
 By default, `cap {stage} deploy` will deploy this code repository to the `~/aws-ops` path (using conventional capistrano deployment directories).
-Some of the capistrano tasks require access to the files in this project on the remote hosts, so it's best to deploy this project and then run run some system/service package installation and configuration tasks.
+Some of the capistrano tasks require access to the files in this project on the remote hosts, so it's best to deploy this project and then run some system/service package installation and configuration tasks.

 To test the deployment, use